NxPKG/khulnasoft-docs/content/r2/buckets/public-buckets.md

 ### Caching

-Domain access through a custom domain allows you to use [Cloudflare Cache](/cache/) to accelerate access to your R2 bucket.
+Domain access through a custom domain allows you to use [Khulnasoft Cache](/cache/) to accelerate access to your R2 bucket.

 {{<Aside type="note">}}